-Sign up for E-mail updates on Soil Health
+Sign up for E-mail updates on various soil topics

 Soil health, also referred to as soil quality, is defined as the continued capacity of soil to function as a vital living ecosystem that sustains plants, animals, and humans.
 This definition speaks to the importance of managing soils so they are sustainable for future generations.
 To do this, we need to remember that soil contains living organisms that when provided the basic necessities of life - food, shelter, and water - perform functions required to produce food and fiber.

 Only "living" things can have health, so viewing soil as a living ecosystem reflects a fundamental shift in the way we care for our nation's soils.
 Soil isn’t an inert growing medium, but rather is teaming with billions of bacteria, fungi, and other microbes that are the foundation of an elegant symbiotic ecosystem.
 Soil is an ecosystem that can be managed to provide nutrients for plant growth, absorb and hold rainwater for use during dryer periods, filter and buffer potential pollutants from leaving our fields, serve as a firm foundation for agricultural activities, and provide habitat for soil microbes to flourish and diversify to keep the ecosystem running smoothly.

 Learn more about how Soil Biology plays a major role in soil health.

 Healthy soil gives us clean air and water, bountiful crops and forests, productive grazing lands, diverse wildlife, and beautiful landscapes.
 Soil does all this by performing five essential functions:

 - Regulating water - Soil helps control where rain, snowmelt, and irrigation water goes.
 Water and dissolved solutes flow over the land or into and through the soil.

 - Sustaining plant and animal life - The diversity and productivity of living things depends on soil.